Jual6332/LabTest/README.md

-# Justin Alvey
+# LabTest Repo ReadME

-# CSCI 3308 - Software Method and Tools
+Created: Justin Alvey

-# LabTest Repo
+Designed for: CSCI 3308 - Software Method and Tools

-# Purpose: To experiment with Github and Version Control in a public repository
+Purpose: To experiment with Github and Version Control in a public repository